 When a STA transmits a protected group addressed robust Management frame, it shall

 a) Select the IGTK currently active for transmission of frames to the intended group of recipients and construct the MME (see 8.4.2.54 (Management MIC element)) with the MIC field masked to 0 and the Key ID field set to the corresponding IGTK Key ID value.
-If the frame is not a GQMF, the transmitting STA shall insert a monotonically increasing non-negative integer into the MME IPN field.
+If the frame is not a GQMF, the transmitting STA shall insert a strictly increasing integer into the MME IPN field.
 If the frame is a GQMF, then the transmitting STA shall maintain a 48-bit counter for use as the IPN, the counter shall be incremented for each GQMF until the two least significant bits of the counter match the ACI of the AC that is used to transmit the frame, and the counter value shall be inserted into the MME IPN field of the frame.
 For BIP-GMAC-128 and BIP-GMAC-256, the initialization vector passed to GMAC shall be a concatenation of Address 2 from the MAC header of the MPDU and the non-negative integer inserted into the MMP IPN field.

 b) Compute AAD as specified in 11.4.4.3 (BIP AAD construction).